 (A do-follow link is the opposite of a no-follow link.
 There is a big difference, so be sure they aren’t just giving you a no-follow link.
 Those are worthless to the search engines, but they do have some small value otherwise.)

 The more of these links you have pointing to your own website or blog, the more the search engines are going to value your own pages.
 That means more readers will find your own hosted content when Googling.
+There are many great ways to attract more links for even more growth.

 And of course, we here at Doakio welcome this kind of contribution to our own content (including this article).
 Head on over to our Write For Us page if you think you have a meaningful insight that we should publish.